 - Define and map areas of environmental injustice based on data on demographics, environmental inequities, institutional racism and underinvestment.

-- Ensure areas of environmental injustice experience the benefits of local and regional infrastructure investments, not just the negative consequences.
+- Ensure that the people and communities inareas of environmental injustice experience the benefits of local and regional infrastructure investments, not just the negative consequences.

 - Ensure that investment in environmental justice areas is done strategically and intentionally, with an eye toward avoiding gentrification and displacement of existing businesses and residents.